 After a move to the No. 34 Ford of Front Row Motorsports, Ragan made the sports world take notice in 2013 when he scored an upset victory at Talladega Superspeedway – a last-lap surge to the checkers while being pushed by teammate David Gilliland.
 The win was the first ever for Front Row Motorsports and, with a second-place finish by Gilliland, became the most memorable and celebrated day in the team’s history.

 With a resume of accomplishments to show for his time in the Cup series, Ragan saw the 2015 season turned unexpectedly into the year of him serving as “super sub.”
 He was tapped by Joe Gibbs Racing to fill in for an injured Kyle Busch in the No. 18 Toyota for the first part of the season, then by Michael Waltrip Racing to sub for an ailing Brian Vickers in the No 55.

 After racing for BK Racing in 2016, Ragan welcomed a return to Front Row Motorsports – the team where he celebrated his last win – for the 2017 season behind the wheel of the No. 38 Ford.
-Entering his 11th season, Ragan has amassed two premier series wins, 15 top-five and 36 top-10 finishes, and two poles, and is looking for more.
-A technical alliance between Front Row Motorsports and Roush Fenway Racing will once again match the driver up with the two organizations with which he’s visited Victory Lane in NASCAR’s premier series.
+Now entering his 12th season, Ragan has amassed two premier series wins, 15 top-five and 39 top-10 finishes, and two poles, and is looking for more.